Silassentinel/Silassentinel/README.md

 Foodlovers check [here already](www/benjamindegryse.be/Recipes)

-- 🔭 I’m currently working on The webpage via the monorepo, via Turbo and NPM Spaces with VITE.js.
+- 🔭 I’m currently working on expanding my web knowledge.
-- 🌱 I’m currently learning Building a components react library to streamline design over all products.
+- 🌱 I’m currently learning about building a react components library to streamline design over all products.
 - 💬 Ask me about anything IT related I fell down the rabbithole more than once now.
 - 📫 How to reach me: Those who know, know else try a pr..?
 - ⚡ Fun fact: There is no better time to do anything than now.